Mohmand Jirga rejects notices to Khassadars

 GHALLANAI: The jirga of tribal elders on Monday rejected the district police officer’s notices to Khassadars and said that the official should first release the withheld salaries to the personnel.

-Speaking at the consultative jirga-cum-protest camp held at Ghallanai, the headquarters of Mohmand tribal district, Malik Nadir Manan Mohmand, Malik Sahibdad Halimzai, Malik Ameer Nawaz and others said that merging the Khassadars and Levies into the police had created problems for the elders, who had served the area and people during militancy and terrorism.
+Speaking at the consultative jirga-cum-protest camp held at Ghallanai, the headquarters of Mohmand tribal district, Malik Nadir Manan Mohmand and others said that merging the Khassadars and Levies into the police had created problems for the elders, who had served the area and people during militancy and terrorism.